airicbear/izoneapp/README.md

 ## Developer Notes

+### Language support

+At some point it would be a good idea to add support for other languages, especially Korean and Japanese (and maybe Chinese).
+See [Internationalizing Flutter apps](https://flutter.dev/docs/development/accessibility-and-localization/internationalization) for more information on how to implement this.

 ### App and repository size

 The app and repository size may be quite large due to the high quality images in the `assets/images` folder.